douglasdavis/pygram11/README.md

 [OpenMP](https://www.openmp.org/)

 `pygram11` provides fast functions for generating histograms (and their sums-of-weights squared).
-Fixed and variable width binned histograms are supported.
-The API is very simple, check out the documentation.
+Some benchmarks are shown in the documentation.
+The API is very simple, check out the documentation (you'll also find some benchmarks there).

 ## Installing